mmacy/openai-python/README.md

 print(completion.choices[0].message.content)
 ```

-The API is the exact same as the standard client instance based API.

-This is intended to be used within REPLs or notebooks for faster iteration, **not** in application code.

-We recommend that you always instantiate a client (e.g., with `client = OpenAI()`) in application code because:
+We recommend you avoid using the global module-level client as shown in the previous code snippet in your application code because:

 - It can be difficult to reason about where client options are configured
 - It's not possible to change certain client options without potentially causing race conditions